 Capcom knows the 5th main entry in its longstanding fighting game franchise disappointed many.
 But since launching, Street Fighter V has introduced new characters, stages, costumes and updates that have made it all the more better.
-On January 16, 2018, current owners of the game and those who still haven’t adopted it yet have a lot to look forward to.
+On January 16, 2018 (January 19 for the UK), current owners of the game and those who still haven’t adopted it yet have a lot to look forward to.
 Street Fighter V: Arcade Edition is setting out to be the definitive version that will hopefully redeem its public image.
 And there’s no need to worry – if you already own Street Fighter V, the updates featured in Arcade Edition will come to you free of charge.

 So what’s new about Street Fighter V: Arcade Edition?
 That question gets answered in full via the facts listed below.